Advertiser Disclosure

 Travel and Emergency Assistance Services

-You’ll get travel and emergency assistance services with the Chase Sapphire Preferred card, too.
+When it comes to the Southwest Plus card, you are also provided travel and emergency assistance services.
+You get travel and emergency assistance services with the Chase Sapphire Preferred card, too.

-Here are some of the benefits included for yourself, your spouse, and any dependent children under 22 years old traveling with you when you use the Visa Signature version of the Southwest Plus card or the Chase Sapphire Preferred card:
+Here are some of the benefits included for you, your spouse, and any dependent children under 22 years old traveling with you when you use the Visa Signature version of the Southwest Plus card or the Chase Sapphire Preferred card:

 • Emergency message service